Yankees vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has 20 doubles, a triple, 14 home runs, 27 walks and 47 RBI (79 total hits).
-He has swiped two bases.
+- Anthony Santander has 81 hits with 21 doubles, a triple, 14 home runs, 27 walks and 47 RBI.
+He's also stolen two bases.

-- Santander brings a three-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .150 with a walk.
+- Santander enters this game looking to extend his four-game hit streak.
+During his last five outings he is hitting .250 with a double and a walk.

 Santander Recent Games